Welcome back to all our families, and a warm welcome to the many new families and students who have joined our Arbor Grove community.

 Early Close on Wednesday

-If students are with their parents, then we ask that parents actively supervise their children during this time ensuring that their children are following our ARBOR values.
+If students are with their parents, then we ask that parents actively supervise their children during this time and ensuring that their children are following our ARBOR values.

 Chasing games are not appropriate before school even if you are with your parents.